Bleeding Brain Aneurysms

 Blood from a torn aneurysm can block CSF circulation.
 This can lead to fluid buildup and increased pressure on the brain.
 The open spaces in the brain (ventricles) then enlarge.
 This problem is called hydrocephalus.
 It can make a patient lethargic, and confused.
 To remove leaked blood and trapped CSF, a drain may be placed in the ventricles.

 An artery may clamp down if leaked blood touches it.
 This response, called vasospasm, may happen up to 14 days after an aneurysm bleeds.
 Vasospasm can decrease blood needed in other parts of the brain.
 It can be fatal.
 To treat vasospasm, the person's blood pressure and fluid intake are increased.
+Drugs such as calcium channel blockers can be given in your veins or arteries.
 This increases the force of the blood and widens the artery.

 A note to the family